 - Scope of work accomplished by in-house or contracted cleaners

 - Employee information and training on effective cleaning and disinfection

 - Communication on steps to keep everyone heathy and safe

-- Set up appropriate signage as prompts for occupants to wash their hands or use hand sanitizer and keep appropriate physical distance.
+- Set up appropriate signage as prompts for occupants to wash their hands or use hand sanitizer and keep physical distance.